rong-jin/HVI-EnKF-inversion/README.md

 ---

-## Robust Keyword-File Parameter Update
+## Robust keyword-file parameter update

 Material parameters in the LS-DYNA keyword file are updated by **parameter-name matching**, not by fixed line numbers.